spex-xray/spex-help/source/models/pion.rst

 present *pion* model the photoionisation equilibrium is calculated self-consistently using the available plasma routines of SPEX.

 ..
-Warning:: The default energy grid in SPEX has 8192 bins between 0.001 and 100 keV.
+Warning:: The default energy grid in SPEX�has 8192 bins between 0.001 and 100�keV.
 This may not be sufficient for the pion model when you use it without data.
 Recommended is a logarithmic grid between :math:`10^{-6}-10^{6}` keV with a step size of 0.005.
 You can get this by issuing the following command: ”Egrid log 1E-6 : 1E6 step 0.005 keV".
    Note that if you have read in data, SPEX automatically uses the resolution of the response matrix within its energy range and expands the total energy grid to :math:`10^{-6}-10^{6}` keV.